Indo-Uralic languages: History of opposition to the Indo-Uralic hypothesis

 The history of early opposition to the Indo-Uralic hypothesis does not appear to have been written.
 It is clear from the statements of supporters such as Sweet that they were facing considerable opposition and that the general climate of opinion was against them, except perhaps in Scandinavia.

 Károly Rédei, editor of the etymological dictionary of the Uralic languages (1986a), rejected the idea of a genetic relationship between Uralic and Indo-European, arguing that the lexical items shared by Uralic and Indo-European were due to borrowing from Indo-European into Proto-Uralic (1986b).

 Perhaps the best-known critique of recent times is that of Jorma Koivulehto, issued in a series of carefully formulated articles.
-Koivulehto’s central contention, agreeing with Rédei's views, is that all of the lexical items claimed to be Indo-Uralic can be explained as loans from Indo-European into Uralic (see below for examples).
+Koivulehto's central contention, agreeing with Rédei's views, is that all of the lexical items claimed to be Indo-Uralic can be explained as loans from Indo-European into Uralic (see below for examples).

 The linguists Christian Carpelan, Asko Parpola and Petteri Koskikallio suggest that early Indo-European and Uralic stand in early contact and suggest that any similarities between them are explained through early language contact and borrowings.

-According to Angela Marcantonio (2014) and Johan Schalin a genetic relation between Uralic and Indo-European is very unlikely and mostly all similarities are explained through borrowings and chance resemblances.
+According to Angela Marcantonio (2014) and Johan Schalin a genetic relation between Uralic and Indo-European is very unlikely and most similarities are explained through borrowings and chance resemblances.
 Marcantonio argued that the fundamental typological differences between Uralic and Indo-European are so much, that a relationship is unlikely.

-In 2022, a group of scholars concluded that proto-Uralic and proto-Indo-European did not initially stand in direct geographical proximity, as both proto-languages lack cognates with each other in early stages.
-According to them, a relationship between Uralic and Indo-European is unlikely and note that "whether based on cognacy or loans the argument from lexical resemblances is flawed".
-They furthermore note that "the morphosyntactic typology of Uralic is distinctive in western Eurasia.
+In 2022, a group of scholars concluded that Proto-Uralic and Proto-Indo-European do not share a genealogical relationship with each other, as "whether based on cognacy or loans the argument from lexical resemblances is flawed".
+According to them, "Uralic is distinctive in western Eurasia.
 A number of typological properties are eastern-looking overall, fitting comfortably into northeast Asia, Siberia, or the North Pacific Rim".
-The spread of Uralic languages westwards may be in part due to the Seima-Turbino phenomenon, although no direct link between them can be made.
-Cultural technology of proto-Uralic can be described as "Neolithic", as it included pottery but no vocabulary food production.
-Note that in this context, “Neolithic” refers to Soviet terminology: this was associated with pottery rather than food production.
+Previously proposed cognates can be largely explained via borrowings from Indo-Iranian languages.
+They concluded in regards to the Indo-Uralic hypothesis that "of what we take to be the two statistically soundest recent quantitative tests, Kessler and Lehtonen (2006), using a 100-item Swadesh-like wordlist, found no evidence for Indo-Uralic".